maaou99/CART263_Mariam_Aoune/Exercise 1/README.md

 <img src="https://user-images.githubusercontent.com/53101129/212805258-2b34a5aa-4772-43ec-9ae9-85eef9a55c93.png" width="400" height="50">
 <br><br>

 6. Suppose at least three elements in the array mentioned above evaluate to true.
-In that case, the program will check if the combination of these three values equals one of the combinations stored in possibleCombinations
+In that case, the program will check if the combination of these three values equals one of the combinations stored in possibleCombinations.
 ![image](https://user-images.githubusercontent.com/53101129/212806214-0afa1b3c-4aeb-41a1-919b-d7f27f4af840.png)
 <br><br>